 Other major South African safari parks include iSimangaliso Wetland Park, which offers a variety of ecosystems with diverse wildlife, and the much smaller Pilanesberg National Park, which is within driving distance of Johannesburg.
-All these parks are among the top attractions and best places to visit in South Africa.
+All these parks are among the top places to visit in South Africa.

 Families looking for even more adventure can head to Cape Town, where tour operators offer snorkeling and diving tours.
 The bravest can take a dive inside a shark-proof cage to see great white sharks face-to-face.

 Tourists can also venture inland for mountain adventures in Drakensberg park, or explore the Blyde River Canyon Nature Reserve's waterfalls and stunning scenery.

 2. Hike the Andes on Peru's Inca Trail to Machu Picchu